vadimverbilo/frontend-learning/README.md

 ---

-## Why frontend development?
+## Why Front-end Development?

-Frontend development is more than just writing code - it’s about **crafting user experiences**.
+Front-end development is more than just writing code - it’s about **crafting user experiences**.
 For me, it’s also an ideal entry point into a tech career, specifically web development.
 Here’s why:

 1. **Visible results** - you see the outcome of your work instantly.
 This keeps me motivated and accelerates learning, because progress is always in front of my eyes.